 "On the testimony of two or three witnesses a person is to be put to death, but no one is to be put to death on the testimony of only one witness."
 Deut.
 17:6, NIV

-A minimum of two independent witnesses was need for a conviction.
+A minimum of two independent witnesses was need for a conviction in a human court.

 Let's take a look at the strange case of David and Bathsheba from a legal perspective.